azure

 - Runs

-azure.subscriptionId,azure.tenantId, andazure.location - Sets
+azure.subscriptionId,azure.tenantId, andazure.locationto the - Sets

-provider: azureif no default provider is configured.
+provider: azureonly when no default provider is already configured.

-to the user config file (e.g. ~/.config/crabbox/config.yaml).
+writable user config file (for example ~/.config/crabbox/config.yaml).